 Soil survey study

 The soil survey results indicate that the soil pH of the study area ranges from 7.47 to 7.88, showing that the soils are neutral to slightly alkaline in nature.
 The organic carbon (OC) content varies between 0.36% and 0.84%, suggesting low to moderate organic matter status in the watershed.
 Textural analysis reveals that sandy clay loam is the dominant soil type, followed by clay, sandy clay, and sandy loam.
-Gravel content ranges from 8.3% to 27.4%, indicating moderate presence of coarse fragments in some locations.
+Gravel content ranges from 8.3% to 27.4%, indicating a moderate presence of coarse fragments in some locations.
 Sand content varies widely from 10.7% to 55.9%, showing significant variation in soil texture across different sites.
 Silt content ranges from 7.8% to 22.2%, contributing to differences in soil structure and moisture retention.
 Clay content ranges from 13.3% to 56.2%, with higher clay percentages observed in several samples, which indicates good water-holding capacity but may also result in poor drainage in certain areas.
-Table 4 and fig 11 and 12 shows the soil status of the wasari village.
+Table 4, and fig 11 and 12 shows the soil status of the Wasari village.

 Table 4 Soil survey of the Wasari village